-Final action on the Ordinance Amendment requests is the responsibility of the City Council (Subsection 17.50.030(A)).
-Chapter 17.66 (Amendments to Zoning Regulations and Zoning Maps) requires the Planning Commission to conduct a noticed public hearing on all proposed Ordinance Amendments and provide a recommendation to the City Council.
+Final action on the Ordinance Amendment and General Plan Amendment is the responsibility of the City Council (Subsection 17.50.030(A)).
+Chapters 17.66 (Amendments to Zoning Regulations and Zoning Maps) and 17.67 (Amendments to the General Plan) require the Planning Commission to provide recommendations to the City Council on all proposed Ordinance Amendments and GPAs.